 Countless times, not just in book covers, but throughout history (and in any forms of artistic creation) the best work is always born of inspiration and excitement for the piece.

 You may also choose to have your cover made by you!
-Maybe you can utilize websites and softwares like Canva and Photoshop to expertly craft what you know best represents your story, not needing to commision anything at all.
+Maybe you can utilize websites and software like Canva and Photoshop to expertly craft what you know best represents your story, not needing to commission anything at all.
 Maybe going the route of digital art is not for you and your book, so you look into amazingly talented photo manipulators.